Rationale

 - list and interpret critical clinical findings, including

-- occupational and recreational history;
+- results of a relevant occupational and recreational history, and

 - construct an effective management plan, including